Innablr/cloudformation-seed/README.md

 Preface
 ------

-This is a GIT submodule that helps you deploy your Cloudformation project without hassle:
+This is a script that will help you deploy your Cloudformation project without hassle:

 * Handle Cloudformation deployments of any scale
 * Allow to do multiple deployments of the same code with a different installation name